microsoft/azure-iot-developer-kit/docs/_projects/08-shake-shake.md

 ### Windows

 1. Use `Ctrl+P` to run `task device-upload`.
 2. The terminal prompts you to enter configuration mode.
 To do so, hold down button A, then push and release the reset button.
-The screen displays the DevKit id and 'Configuration'.
+The screen displays the DevKit ID and 'Configuration'.

-This is to set the connection string that retrieves from `task cloud-provision` step.
+This sets the connection string that is retrieved from the `task cloud-provision` step.

-Then VS Code starts verifying and uploading the Arduino sketch:
+VS Code then starts verifying and uploading the Arduino sketch to your DevKit:

 ![device-upload]({{"/assets/images/mini-solution/shake-shake/device-upload.png" | absolute_url }})

 The DevKit reboots and starts running the code.

-**Notice:** Occasionally, you get error "Error: AZ3166: Unknown package".
-This is due to the board package index is not refreshed.
-Check this [FAQ steps]({{"/docs/faq/#development" | absolute_url}}) to solve it.
+**Notice:** Occasionally, you may get an "Error: AZ3166: Unknown package" error message.
+This occurs when the board package index is not refreshed correctly.
+Check this [FAQ steps]({{"/docs/faq/#development" | absolute_url}}) to resolve this issue.
 {: .notice--warning}

 ### macOS